thegroundhogwhisperer/Ay-yahs-Greenhouse/README.md

 Write the system configuration values to files on the disk (e.g. The minimum soil moisture value  /home/greenhouse/minimumsoilmoisture.txt) with the intent of the file/value being remotely modified via the web interface.
 Done!

 The system configuration values are currently constants in the main greenhouse.py application code.
 Not any longer; they are values stored in text files on the disk in the /var/www/html/ folder.
+Done!

 A .php or .py script could receive form submission data from the greenhousegtkcontrol.py manual GUI interface script via urllib2 providing a method of remotely updating system configuration values stored on the GreenhousePi's disk.

+A .php script now reads form submission data allowing for remote configuration of system values.

+This same index.php script can be used to parse POST submissions from a Python based GTK GUI application submitting from data using urllib2.

 Create more detailed installation instructions.
 Starting with a clean Debian OS.

 Fix the graphs....

 Port the manual GUI interface as an .apk if I can ever get p4a or tivy or buildozer setup correctly.